CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 If the project is public, all contributors will see the same options as when the project is private, except they will also see the **Share** button appended to the list.

+Clicking the **Create view-only link** button will take admins to the "View-only links" section of the :ref:`project settings page <project-settings>` where they can generate a view-only link for the project.

 If the project is public, all non-contributors will see the following options when clicking the **ellipsis** button::

     Bookmark